Stay well: The National Health Service [NHS] for Asylum Seekers and refugees

 Normally you will not get treatment in hospital unless you are refferred for an appointment by your GP or have phoned 111 first

-But if you are very ill at night or weekends or have had an accident but can still travel without needing an ambulance
+But if you are very ill at night or weekends or have had an accident but can still travel to the Accident and Emergency Centre (A&E) without needing an ambulance or an appointment,

-The urgent care centres at Royal Preston Hospital and Chorley Hospital are open 24-hours-a-day, seven-days-a-week.
+The urgent care centres (A&E) at Royal Preston Hospital and Chorley Hospital are open 24-hours-a-day, seven-days-a-week.

 The Royal Preston Hospital is located at